Notgnoshi/notgnoshi.github.io/_posts/2015-05-22-completing-the-square.md

     </table>
 </div>

 &ensp;&ensp;This ugly representation of our equation tantalizingly suggests our next step.
 Let's **complete the square** by adding the missing part of the square on the left.
+It feels natural, right?
 From the dimensions displayed on the outside edge of our rectangles we know the size of the missing square to be $$5$$ by $$5$$, or $$25$$.

 <div class="unit">
     <table id="eight">